30 of the most common items to buy while thrift shopping that can be transformed into home decor using a few simple changes.

-After a decade of scouring thrift stores for home decor and furniture, I’ve noticed a trend in the typical common staples, the other-man’s-junk-taken-for-granted kind.
+After a decade of scouring thrift shops for home decor and furniture, I’ve noticed a trend in the typical common staples, the other-man’s-junk-taken-for-granted kind.

-So when I was looking around our house the other day (okay, actually cleaning up a billion LEGOs) thinking about how much of our furniture and wall decor and accents and kitchenware were just a couple of bucks at the local thrift shop, I thought maybe it would be fun to compile a big list of the best items to look for to find the greatest potential for your home on the cheap, if thrifting doesn’t come easily for you.
+When I was looking around our house the other day (okay, actually cleaning up a billion LEGOs) thinking about how much of our furniture and wall decor and accents and kitchenware were just a couple of bucks at the local thrift shop, I thought maybe it would be helpful to compile a big list of the best home decor items to look for to find the greatest potential for your home on the cheap, if thrifting doesn’t come easily for you.

-Visit thrift stores often – especially on weekdays 9-5 while most people are at work so it’s less picked over (a quick run in on your lunch break is a good time to check thrift store inventory)
+- Visit thrift stores often – especially on weekdays 9-5 while most people are at work so thrifted items are less picked over (a quick run in on your lunch break is a good chance to check thrift store inventory)

-30 Home Decor Items You Should Always Buy While Thrift Shopping:
+30 Best Home Decor Items to Buy at Thrift Stores

 2. Light Fixtures